Updated

 Why Aurora Businesses Pick Fusion Computing

-Local Aurora and York-Region MSPs exist but most lack CISSP-led security programs or 24/7 coverage at Magna-tier expectations.
-Larger Toronto MSPs match scale but are often US-owned subsidiaries.
-Fusion’s Canadian-owned, CISSP-led, IATF-fluent model is aimed at the 25-to-150-user Aurora operator.
+Local Aurora and York-Region MSPs exist, but many lack a CISSP-led security program or genuine 24/7 coverage at the standard auto-supply and insurance customers expect.
+Larger Toronto MSPs match the scale but are often US-owned subsidiaries.
+Fusion’s Canadian-owned, CISSP-led, framework-fluent model is aimed squarely at the Aurora small and mid-market operator.

 Aurora’s Business Ecosystem